-Last updated: Oct, 2020
+Last updated: Jan, 2021

 Time's Paradigm: PART TWO – Time

 Our consideration of space is not much better: We can only relate our physical whereabouts and trajectory to other meandering bodies in the universe that are, like ourselves, equally confused.
-It's the best we can do though gets us no nearer understanding where we are actually going.
+It's the best we can do, though gets us no nearer understanding where we are actually going.

 As with space, our place in time is unfathomable if we cannot relate to a beginning or an end and all we have to perceive the flow of time are events flashing by.
 Pin-pointing a beginning of time is akin to denoting a stationary point in the universe... which is scientifically unacceptable.
 Pin-pointing the end of time would be like finding the edge of the universe.
-Wow!
+Huh!

 Ironically, Physics asserts that there was a beginning of time, "The Big Bang", where existence and our universe first emerged.
 Presumably, therefore, they are inferring that time has since been progressing positively towards a distant, infinite horizon, possibly even an end.

 We "conscious creatures" create a world around us to suit our needs and imagine this moment we live in as best we can.
 Yes, it is real to us, but what reality actually is may be far from the truth as we know it.
-Our brains interpret the world around us by means of senses -- eyes, ears, nose, etc -- and make up a scene for us in which to act.
+Our brains interpret the world around us by means of senses – eyes, ears, nose, etc – and make up a scene for us in which to act.
 We perceive "Now" by means of biological stimulus and associative conditioning in an otherwise static environment, thus it is we that are flowing through time.

 Everything is up for interpretation by our minds: Colour pigments are mixed by proximity to make varying shades that don't really exist; molecules are all stuck together to form clumps of recognizable shape depending on perspective.
 Red and white become pink, trees become mountains, and the moon is a dime in our mind's eye.
-It's all a confabulation -- Isn't everything?
+It's all a confabulation – Isn't everything?

+Consider that signpost in the image above, "The Future".
+It was made as a rectangle and then 'photoshopped' to produce perspective.
+Simply making one end narrower than the other fools our brain into thinking the sign belongs.
+Watching TV we see real people on a flat screen.
 We look through a telescope and see our cycling galaxy in all its glory.
 Just look at a slide under a microscope to discover a whole new universe.

 A magician waves his hand about and the audience sees four fingers when really there were only three visible; the Mickey Mouse illusion.
-It is a common fact that humans will create reality if things don't add up or a key element is missing -- we apparently need to make sense of madness... it's a comfort thing.
-Klaus Conrad conceived the term Apophenia to describe the necessary human trait of seeing meaning in things that really aren't valid, uh... like, Mother Teresa's face on a muffin.
+It is a common fact that humans will create reality if things don't add up or a key element is missing – we apparently need to make sense of madness... it's a comfort thing.
+Klaus Conrad conceived the term Apophenia to describe the necessary human trait of seeing meaning in things that really aren't valid, well... like, Mother Teresa's face on a muffin.
 Yes, as many psychologists will point out, by and large we actually invent the world around us.

 Time flows on a conscious level, of that we can be certain, we evolved to make use of it.
 Here we are in "The Present", which is our moment of awareness, our sense of time.
 If conscious living beings such as ourselves were absent from this universe, time would still exist, would it not?
 But would the present?
+This question is an extension of French philosopher René Descartes' 'thinking': "Would anything be, without the mind?"

-There are a few.
-The first is a literary liberty describing a swath of history, as above, "All of time..." or, "Travelling through time."
-Secondly, there is, "Time to put on the kettle," here being used as another word for 'moment', referring to 'The Time' as measured by a clock.
+Secondly, we say, "Time to put on the kettle," here being used as another word for 'moment', referring to 'The Time' as measured by a clock.

-Thirdly (as per dictionaries), time is lamely described as, a sequential and irreversible measure of period between the past and the future.
-This definition is on shaky ground, it relies on the notion that the past and future exist at the same time, which is hotly disputed...
-If they exist at all.
+Thirdly (as per dictionaries), time is invariably described as, a sequential and irreversible measure of period between events.
+This definition is on shaky ground, it relies on the premiss that the past and future actually exist, which is hotly disputed...
+(See the previous chapter, Destiny).

 Fundamentally, time is about change.
 There is a difference between the past and the future.
 From one minute to the next, things are altering their position, their form and their state, be they great celestial bodies or tiny atomic particles.
 If no change occurs, there is no need for time.
 In other words, if the past and the future are identical, existence does not occur, because there is no point nor reason for it being, and no place for it to be.